ibireme/yyjson/doc/API.md

 # Memory Allocator
-yyjson does not call libc's memory allocation functions (malloc/realloc/free) **directly**.
-When memory allocation is required, yyjson's API takes a parameter named `alc` that allows the caller to pass in an allocator.
+The library does not call libc's memory allocation functions (malloc/realloc/free) **directly**.
+Instead, when memory allocation is required, yyjson's API takes a parameter named `alc` that allows the caller to pass in an allocator.
 If the `alc` is NULL, yyjson will use the default memory allocator, which is a simple wrapper of libc's functions.

 Custom memory allocator allows you to take more control over memory allocation, here are a few examples: